ct-clmsn/nim-sos/README.md

         ---------------------------
 ```

 `S` is composed of two partitions, `A` and `B`. `A` resides in the 1st processes memory (PE 0) and `B` resides in a 2nd processes memory (PE 1).
-The process that contains partition `A` can 'get' a copy of the values in partition `B` using Symmetric array `S` as the shared point of reference.
-The process that contains partition `B` can 'put' values into partition `A` using the Symmetric array `S` as a shared point of reference.
-Symmetric array operations are single-sided.
+The process that contains partition `A` can 'get' a copy of the values in partition `B` using symmetric array `S` as the shared point of reference.
+The process that contains partition `B` can 'put' values into partition `A` using the symmetric array `S` as a shared point of reference. symmetric array operations are single-sided.
 PE 0 receives no notifications in the event partition `A` is modified due to a communication operation.

-Users are required to define the size of each partition when creating a Symmetric array.
-Calling the constructor `newSymArray[int](100)` for a 32 node program run will create a Symmetric array with 32 partitions, each partition being 100 integers in type and length.
+Users are required to define the size of each partition when creating a symmetric array.
+Calling the constructor `newSymArray[int](100)` for a 32 node program run will create a symmetric array with 32 partitions, each partition being 100 integers in type and length.
 A convenience function called `partitioner` is provided to calculate a partition size given the global number of elements that need to be stored.
-If a user needs a Symmetric array stored on 32 nodes for 3200 integers, `partitioner` will perform the simple calculation and return 100 integers for each partition.
+If a user needs a symmetric array stored on 32 nodes for 3200 integers, `partitioner` will perform the simple calculation and return 100 integers for each partition.

 Symmetric arrays can be instantiated either at compile-time or at runtime.
 Compile-time (static) symmetric arrays are called `symmetric static arrays`.
 Runtime (dynamic) symmetric arrays are called `symmetric arrays`.
 The naming convention is used to differentiate the memory allocation used to instatiate the array.
 To create a compile-time symmetric array, utilize the following type `symindexarray[A, B]` where `A` is an integer value denoting the size of the array to create at compile time and `B` is of `SomeNumber` type.